cloud-hypervisor/cloud-hypervisor/docs/custom-image.md

 The key point is to identify where the Linux filesystem partition is located, as we might need to update the direct kernel boot command line, replacing `/dev/vda1` with the appropriate partition number.

+Update all references to the previous image name to the new one.